soules-one/soules-one/README.md

+#Hi, I am so
 ## About me
-👋 Hi, I’m @soules-one
+Born and live in Russia 🇷🇺

-🌱 I’m currently learning programming on Python.
+I’m currently learning programming on Python.

-💞️ I’m looking to collaborate on Python project, but I'm noob programmer :b
+I’m looking to collaborate on Python project, but I'm noob programmer :b
 ## My latest projects:
 * [EncypherUtil](https://soules-one.github.io/EncypherUtil/)
 ## 📫 How to reach me: